MHRA/products/medicines/docs/architecture/README.md

 The Document Index Updater then uploads the new document to blob storage and the Azure search index being used by the site, after which, the document is instantly accessible on the products website.

 There is also the option within the website to update an existing PAR, which deletes the original PAR at the same time as creating a new, replacement document.

+## Devices and Manufacturers updates

+The `devices-updater` pod will be built shortly to periodically get devices and manufacturer data from an API in Appian and store it in Cosmos DB for the `products-api` to consume.

 ## Update for BMGF